BigDipper: Sharded Censorship Resistant Data Availability for Leader-Based BFT: Transaction Broadcast

 \subsubsection{Probability of Inclusion with an Honest Leader}

-Given the leader is honest and the client chooses $x$ replicas randomly without replacement, let $X$ be a random variable indicating the number of honest replicas that have the client's transaction.
+Given the leader is honest and the client uses Algorithm~\ref{alg:navigation} to choose $x$ replicas randomly without replacement, let $X$ be a random variable indicating the number of honest replicas that have the client's transaction.
 For $0<i \le \min{(x, n-f)}$, the probability of the transaction being included by $X=i$ honest replicas is $\Pr(X=i;x) = {n-f \choose i}{f \choose x-i} / {n \choose x}$.

-Suppose $f$ malicious mini-blocks are collected by the honest leader, the probability is
+Assume $f$ malicious mini-blocks has $0$ network latency, and are collected by the honest leader, the number of collected honest mini-block $q \ge n-2f$, because the leaders need to at minimal have $n-f$ mini-blocks.
+The probability of inclusion by any honest mini-block is

 where $\Pr(\textit{None } | X; q)$ is the probability none of $X$ honest mini-block containing the client's transaction.
-Suppose all honest replicas have independent and identically distributed network latency, $\Pr(\textit{None } | X=i;q ) = \prod_{j=0}^{q-1} \frac{n-f-i-j}{n-f-j}$, and the probability of exclusion decreases exponentially as $q$ increases.
-We provide an empirical evaluation in Appendix~\ref{sec:appendix:navigator:empirical_eval_with_honest_leader} and an table of probability in Figure~\ref{fig:heatmap_honest_leader}.
+If $X + q > n$, the probability of exclusion $\Pr(\textit{None } | X;q) = 0$.
+If all honest replicas have independent and identically distributed network latency, we can explicitly calculate the conditional probability as $\Pr(\textit{None } | X=i;q ) = \prod_{j=0}^{q-1} \frac{n-f-i-j}{n-f-j}$, and the probability of exclusion decreases exponentially as $q$ increases.
+In most cases, a client only needs to send a few transactions to achieve high probability of inclusion.
+We provide an empirical evaluation in Appendix~\ref{sec:appendix:navigator:empirical_eval_with_honest_leader} and presents an entire table of probability in Figure~\ref{fig:heatmap_honest_leader}.